Spirit AeroSystems halts production for Boeing jets indefinitely

 Spirit's announcement comes days after Boeing suspended production of its 787 Dreamliner airplane, citing the impact of the coronavirus pandemic.

-Boeing has already suspended production of its smaller 737 MAX airplanes, which await government approval to fly gain following two deadly crashes.
+Boeing has already suspended production of its smaller 737 MAX airplanes, which await government approval to fly again following two deadly crashes.

-Spirit had previously announces plans to suspend production for Boeing for a period of two weeks ending on April 8.
+Spirit previously announced plans to suspend production for Boeing for two weeks ending April 8.

+The company said its factories in the United States will continue producing parts for Boeing rival Airbus SE AIR.PA, its second biggest customer, which accounted for 16% of its sales last year, while also carrying on work for Spirit's defense contracts.

-In January, the company said it would lay off 2,800 workers at its marquee facility in Wichita, as the 737 MAX grounding prolonged.
+In January, Spirit said it would lay off 2,800 workers at its marquee facility in Wichita, as the 737 MAX grounding prolonged.

+Spirit said on Wednesday it will reduce pay for all U.S.-based executives by 20% until further notice, and that Boeing production-related furloughs in Kansas and Oklahoma were for 21 calendar days.

 ((ankit.ajmera@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2596;))